 - Prostate-specific antigen test (PSA).
-The PSA is similar to a urinalysis and it monitors the level of prostatic-specific antigens in patients’ blood.
+The PSA is similar to urinalysis and it monitors the level of prostatic-specific antigens in patients’ blood.
 With a routine blood draw, the test can check for prostate cancer and an enlarged prostate.
 Additionally, a man’s PSA may be an indicator of whether or not he is at risk for continued prostate enlargement.

 - Urodynamic tests.
 Urodynamics describe a group of diagnostic tests done to evaluate the performance of the lower urinary tract.
 Measuring bladder pressure and urinary flow can identify and diagnose issues such as poor bladder emptying and intermittent urination.
-Low flow and high pressure typically indicate obstruction in the urinary outlet.
+Low flow and high pressure typically indicate an obstruction in the urinary outlet.

 Treatment options for enlarged prostate

 - Transurethral microwave therapy.
 A controlled dose of microwave energy is delivered to the prostate, destroying excess prostate tissue that causes blockage.

 - Laser therapy.
 Laser therapy can remove some of the prostate tissue to reduce overall size.